hectorlca/Geocode-Tool/README.md

 **Step 2**

 Once the folder has been created, [download the script from this link and open it.](https://github.com/hectorlca/Geocode-Tool/archive/master.zip)
-Now, double click on the downloaded ZIP file (if it did not open automatically) and extract all the files to the folder that you created in Step 1.
+Now, double click on the downloaded ZIP file (if it did not open automatically) and extract all the files to the new folder that you created in Step 1.

 Your folder should now look like this: